syncfusion-content/xamarin-docs/Xamarin/Themes/Keys.md

             <br/>
         </td>
         <td>
-            Color of the LoadMoreindicator when the indicator is in progressed state.
+            Color of the LoadMoreIndicator when the indicator is in progressed state.
             <br/>
             <br/>
         </td>